MSM

 Or in other words, MSM calculates the sum of groups elements multiplied by scalars , where is the total number of scalar element multiplications.

-(MSM optimization)
+Pippenger's Algorithm (MSM optimization)

-(optimization on or other naive bucket methods)
+Signed Bucket Index (optimization on Pippenger's or other naive bucket methods)

-(optimization for batch elliptic curve point additions)
+Batch Inversion for Batch Additions (optimization for batch elliptic curve point additions)

 When calculating batches of point additions at once, batch inversion can be utilized to reduce the number of required field inverse operations to 1.